-The sensitivity of MRI for breast cancer in Table 6 on page 43 ranged from 77% to 100%.
+The sensitivity of MRI for breast cancer in Table 6 ranged from 77% to 100%.
 The sensitivity of mammography (25%-59%) and ultrasound (13%-65%) in these studies was about half that of MRI.
-In the largest three studies $^{60-62}$ , which included 52% of the cancers in all 14 studies, the sensitivity of MRI ranged from 71% to 91% while the sensitivity of mammography ranged from 32% to 40%.
+In the largest three studies60-62, which included 52% of the cancers in all 14 studies, the sensitivity of MRI ranged from 71% to 91% while the sensitivity of mammography ranged from 32% to 40%.
 However, the specificity of MRI is consistently lower than mammography.
 In the same three studies, the specificity of MRI ranged from 81% to 97% compared to 93% to 99% for mammography, and in each individual study the specificity of MRI was lower than that of mammography.
 Because breast cancer is relatively uncommon, even in these high-risk populations, the lower specificity of MRI translates into a much higher number of false positive results.
 One study suggested that the high false positive rate decreases after the initial MRI.
 In that study the rate of false positive results declined from 14% initially to 8.2% on subsequent MRI's, but was still substantially higher than the 4.6% false positive rate for mammography.

-The cancer detection rate of MRI ranged from 8 to 36 per 1000 examinations in these studies (see Table 6 on page 43) - much higher than the 3 to 6 per 1000 examinations typically reported in studies of mammography (Tables 1, 3, and 4).
+The cancer detection rate of MRI ranged from 8 to 36 per 1000 examinations in these studies (see Table 6 on page 45) - much higher than the 3 to 6 per 1000 examinations typically reported in studies of mammography (Tables 1, 3, and 4).
 This reflects in part the higher sensitivity of MRI and in part the higher incidence of breast cancer in these high-risk women.
 However, this higher cancer detection rate comes at a cost: the biopsy rates in the MRI studies in Table 6 range from 29 to 157 biopsies per 1000 examinations.
 The biopsy rates are lower in studies of screening mammography (10 to 25 per 1000 examinations, Tables 1 and 4).
+The PPV3 ranged from 17% to 89%, but the median was 48%, which is a very high yield per biopsy.